jiosephlee/MKS22X-ProcessingYeet/README.md

 - Sophie: fixed problem with living rock shaking and getting stuck on sides of screen, fixed problem with earth ball going off screen, made more earthBalls appear when you click
 - Joseph: tweaked Earthball for more user-control and aesthetics, fixed several major bugs
 - Grace: made BBalls collide and bounce of each other, created a way to let user click on Earthballs to make them bounce up again
+- Angel: fixed the rock dsiplay so it would actually load, made the code generate both subclasses of ball, modified ball movement so it would bounce off the rocks and changed the eye postion on the living rock